spectrocloud/librarium/docs/docs-content/deployment-modes/deployment-modes.md

 ## Controller Mode

 [Controller mode](controller-mode.md) is how you use Palette to deploy clusters in public clouds and data centers.
-In controller mode, the act of provisioning infrastructure comes from the Palette Management Plane using Cluster API (CAPI).
+In controller mode, the act of provisioning infrastructure comes from the Palette management plane using Cluster API (CAPI).
 After the infrastructure is provisioned, the Palette agent managing the cluster starts to download images, including those for the Operating System (OS), Kubernetes, network and storage plugins, as well as applications.
 You may customize the OS in any way you wish, and use that OS image in your cluster profile.